estevaosaleme/kafka-streams-quarkus-vs-spring/README.md

 # Kafka Streams Quarkus vs Springboot Resource Utilization

 This repo contains artifacts to run and compare resource utilization of Quarkus vs Springboot with Kafka Streams.
-To avoid external influences, it's built on top of Minikube to run in an isolated environment.
+To avoid external influences (lurking variables), it's built on top of Minikube to run in an isolated environment.

 ## Pre-requisites